Michael Stamm: “so super sorry sir!”

 Residencies include the Skowhegan School of Painting & Sculpture (2016) the Vermont Studio Center (2016), for which he was awarded the John Imber Painting Fellowship, Yaddo (2016), the Mountain School of Arts, Los Angeles (2017) and the MacDowell Colony (2018).
 Stamm received the New York Foundation for the Arts annual NYSCA/NYFA Artist Fellowship in 2018.

-MICHAEL STAMMSubmission, 2020Oil, acrylic and oil stick on canvas with artist frame30 x 23 inches
+Michael StammInner Smile, 2020Oil and acrylic on canvas with wooden frame30 x 23 inches

-MICHAEL STAMMDefiance, 2020Oil, acrylic and oil stick on canvas wrapped panel with artist frame30 x 23 inches
+Michael StammDefiance, 2020Oil, acrylic and oil stick on canvas wrapped panel with artists frame30 x 23 inches

-MICHAEL STAMM"so super sorry sir!", 2020Acrylic, pumice, photocollage on canvas wrapped panels with artist frame40 x 30 inches
+Michael Stamm“so super sorry sir!”, 2020Acrylic, marble dust, photocollage on canvas wrapped panels with wooden frame40 x 30 inches